dcAjja/dcAjja/README.md

 ###  AJJA PROFILE ❄️

 ###### 🌠 For those who don't know me.
 Nice to meet you, my name is Ajja.
 I'm a programming student, learning about JS and Py.
-I'm still in the basics, but I intend to  me aprofundar mais.
+I'm still in the basics, but I intend to me go deeper.

 ###### 🌎 Toronto, Canadá. 🍁